 Living Within Your Means

-While I’m no financial expert, chances are if you are struggling with money now, moving to Full-Time RVing may be a way out because you CAN reduce your expenses and make some serious life changes, but it also may not.
-We have met people on the road still living month-to-month, some of whom are even retired.
-They’ve bought brand new RVs that have monthly payments they struggle to make.
+We’re no financial experts.
+If you are struggling with money now, moving to full-time RV living from an apartment or house may be a way out.
+Because you CAN reduce your expenses and make some serious life changes.
+But it also may not.

-For us, we sold everything and quit our jobs, so we had zero income at the start of our journey.
+When we started RV life, we sold everything and quit our jobs, so we had zero income at the start of our journey.
 It was important to track all our expenses carefully so that we could stay on the road for as long as possible while not bringing in any income.

 We had enough in savings to comfortably go a year or two without making any money.
 You’ll want to figure out what your limit is so you don’t find yourself hitting the bottom of the bank before you make any changes.